Infowalking distance: 4.5 km

-- Braeside walking track due to track work (Braeside fire trail is open to cyclists and walkers.)
+- Braeside walking track due to track work (Braeside Road is open to cyclists and walkers)

 - Walls Cave walking track due to trackwork

-- Murphys Glen Road closed to vehicles (open to walkers and cyclists - weekends only) until 19th August to allow for flood repair works.
+- Murphys Glen Road closed to all vehicles (open to walkers and cyclists - weekends only) until 19th August to allow for flood repair works.

-- Murphys Glen campground closed until Friday 15 July 2022 to allow for roadworks and camp ground improvements
+- Murphys Glen campground closed until 31 August 2022 to allow for roadworks and campground improvements

 Grade 5 tracks and off-trail areas are open, excluding those listed below.
 Grade 5 tracks are for very experienced bushwalkers with specialised skills such as advanced navigation and emergency first aid.
 Please visit this page for further information on track grades.

-If you plan on embarking on Grade 5 tracks and undertaking off-trail activities, please be aware of the likelihood of changed conditions and consider current safety advice.
+If you plan on embarking on Grade 5 tracks or undertaking off-trail activities, please be aware of the likelihood of changed conditions and consider current safety advice.